KartikPal26/gumshuda-apk/README.md

 # gumshuda-apk
+This is our Repositories of all our Gumshuda files.
-To maintain the data set of our project gumshuda.
+To maintain the data set of our project Gumshuda.
+Author - Kartik Pal and Ayush Kumar